ishine/moonshine/README.md

 ['Ever tried ever failed, no matter try again, fail again, fail better.']
 ```

 The first argument is a path to an audio file and the second is the name of a Moonshine model. `moonshine/tiny` and `moonshine/base` are the currently available models.
+If you wish to use one of the non-English Moonshine models, just append the language [IETF tag](https://en.wikipedia.org/wiki/IETF_language_tag) to the model name, e.g., `moonshine/tiny-ko`.
+See [the table](#supported-languages) for supported languages and their tags.

 ## Examples